kgrid-objects/score/docs/README.md

 }
 ```

-### Input Validation
+### Validation of input data elements
-Values for systolic blood pressure (sbp) and total cholesterol (chol) were validated against ranges provided by [Loinc](https://loinc.org/).
+Values for systolic blood pressure (sbp) and total cholesterol (chol) are validated against the following ranges:

+An sbp value between 120 and 180 mmHg is expected.
+Lower or higher values are mapped to 120 or 180, respectively.

+A chol value between 4 and 8 mmol/L is expected.
+Lower or higher values are mapped to 4 or 8, respectively.

-Age must be between 30 and 90 years, and for values greater than 65 or less than 45 the results are limited.
+An age value between 30 and 90 years is expected.
+For age values greater than 65 or less than 45, results are given, however the model is predicated on data from 45 to 64 years old and therefore results for individuals 30 to 45 and 65 to 90 are likely to be less accurate.

 # How to get the SCORE Knowledge Object running in your local environment